-OPERATING THE OPTIONAL FOOT EXTENSION/DEFIBRILLATOR TRAY
+OPERATING OPTIONAL FOOT EXTENSION/DEFIBRILLATOR TRAY

-- To use as a defibrillator tray, pull out the top knob (A) and pivot the tray (B) over the foot extension (C) until the tray extends flat over the foot end of the stretcher. - 2.
+To use as a defibrillator tray, pull out top knob (A) and pivot tray (B) over the foot extension until tray extends flat over foot end of stretcher.

 To use as a foot extension, pull out knob (A) and pivot the defibrillator tray back until it locks against the foot extension (C).
-While holding onto the assembly, pull out the bottom knob (D) and lower the foot extension down until it is flat.
+While holding onto the assembly, pull out bottom knob (D) and lower the foot extension down until it is flat.

-If the stretcher is equipped with the optional foot end IV pole, the IV pole must be in the raised position when the foot extension/defibrillator tray is installed.
-If the IV pole is not raised, the foot extension will not function properly and injury could occur.
+If the stretcher is equipped with the optional foot end I.V. pole, the I.V. pole must be in the raised position when the foot extension/defibrillator tray is installed.
+If the I.V. pole is not raised, the foot extension will not function properly and injury could occur.